fumiomatsuda/mfapy/README.md

 How to use
 ----------------------------------------
-Sample python code in 'Explanation_1_13CMFA_toymodel.py' explains how to used mfapy.
+Sample python code in 'Explanation_1_13CMFA_toymodel.py' explains how to use mfapy.
 Detailed explanations are available from docstrings Example python codes are also available.